 The Need for Artificial Intelligence Safety

-Ongoing research in AI is really important in order to keep the use of it safe for society.
-It needs to be well-functioning, not only for our personal laptops, but in order to control medical devices, air safety or the national power grid.
+Ongoing research in AI is really important in order to keep its use of it safe for society.
+It needs to be well-functioning, not only for our personal laptops but in order to control medical devices, air safety or the national power grid.
 Another area of Artificial Intelligence presenting a huge challenge is in the development of autonomous weapons and preventing an arms race.

 However, we do need to ensure that we align the goals of Artificial Intelligence with the needs of human society.
 An artificial intelligence system is generally thought to be something only beneficial but it also has the potential to cause great harm.
 It is, therefore, important that research be ongoing to prevent any negative consequences at the same time as enjoying the benefits.